nkoster/fiber2/README.md

-# Kafka search UI backend
+# Kafka Search UI Backend

 For a limited/selected set of kafka topics, a data pipeline (spark) updates a postgres database with identifier keys/values and partitions/offsets.